TuSimple (NASDAQ:TSP) Now Covered by Analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell

-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of TuSimple (NASDAQ:TSP) in a research report sent to investors on Monday morning, PriceTargets.com reports.
-The brokerage issued a buy rating and a $75.00 price objective on the stock.
+Stock analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of TuSimple (NASDAQ:TSP) in a research note issued to investors on Monday, Benzinga reports.
+The brokerage set a “buy” rating and a $75.00 price target on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s target price would suggest a potential upside of 103.97% from the stock’s previous close.

 TuSimple Holdings Inc, an autonomous technology company, develops autonomous technology specifically designed for semi-trucks in the United States and internationally.
 It intends to produce a line of purpose-built (Level 4) L4 autonomous semi-trucks for the North American market.
 The company operates its Autonomous Freight Network (AFN) L4 autonomous semi-trucks equipped with its autonomous driving technology.